 - To use the public computers, it is suggested that a customer have a library card and know the PIN (personal identification number) for his/her account.
 Staff may provide customers with their card numbers and PINs on occasion when they forget their library card if they can recite particulars such as home address, phone number, or birth date to confirm the use of the correct barcode and library record.
 However, customers are encouraged to bring their library cards.

-- Food and drinks are not allowed near any of the library computers or gaming equipment.
+- Food and drinks are not allowed near any of the library computers, laptops or gaming equipment.

-- Children six (6) years of age or younger must be accompanied by a parent or guardian or by an older sibling or friend (11 years or older) when using a computer in the lab or the LINKcat computers.
+- Children six (6) years of age or younger must be accompanied by a parent or guardian or by an older sibling or friend (11 years or older) when using a computer, laptop, or the LINKcat computers.

-- Youth under the age of 18 must have permission from a parent or guardian to use the computers with Internet access.
+- Youth under the age of 16 must have permission from a parent or guardian to use the computers or laptops with Internet access.
 (This permission is retained on the child's library card record.)

 - There is a limit of one (1) person per workstation.
 Any deviation from this limit must be approved by the library director or library staff.
 (An exception may be granted for homework related projects or projects that involve a parent and child, etc.)

 - Customers should save all information on personal removable media (disks, memory sticks, flashdrives, saving to e-mail accounts, etc.) Hard drives on library computers are automatically cleared when rebooted.